 Luke Bryan and Family: Life’s Good Things (2010)

-Originally published in our Dec.
-6, 2010 issue featuring Luke and his sons on the cover.
+Originally published in the Dec.
+6, 2010 issue of Country Weekly magazine featuring Luke and his sons on the cover.

 Luke Bryan’s neighborhood seems like most others in this suburban area outside Nashville.
 It’s a welcoming street filled with stately, but certainly not overly luxurious, homes, well-trimmed lawns and playground furniture, indicating that young families are likely the main occupants.
 There are no imposing gates or guards wanting to know your business before you’re allowed entry.